 - They design employee and community engagement campaigns that are fun and impactful and provide specialised sustainability communications to create messages and content that connect.

-The Sustainable Communities Training Programme will led by VOICE who will bring the following expert partners onboard to help deliver a truly bespoke programme for each community that addresses both the latest research as well as practitioners and experience:
+In West Cork the Sustainable Communities Training Programme will led by VOICE who will bring the following expert partners onboard to help deliver a truly bespoke programme for each community that addresses both the latest research as well as practitioners and experience:

 - Environmental Research Institute